 for fellow members

-We are surrounded by livestock, squirrels, ducks, etc., so it is important we keep the access roads, car parks, wooded areas, and reservoir banks clean and tranquil for the sake of the wild life, and for the benefit all our members.
+We are surrounded by livestock, squirrels, ducks, etc., so it is important we keep the access roads, car parks, wooded areas, and reservoir banks clean and tranquil for the sake of the wild life, and for the benefit of all our members.

 Please be considerate with your mobile phone, nothing ruins other people’s fishing more than an intrusive ring tone followed by a shouted conversation.